nmc777/PLC/README.md

   ### Temperature Rise
   The difference between the winding tempurate of a running motor and its ambient temperature.
 The temperature rise at FLC is not harmful providd that the ambient rempaerature does not exceed the ambient temperature limit.
+  ###
+  Starters that are intended to protect motors that operate on 240 volts contain TWO load contacts.
+  240V sdystems have two hots wires, each at 120v.
+These are considered Two Phase Systems.
+  Systems that use 3 Phase:
+  HVAC
+  Water Pumps
+  Machine Shop MAchinery

+  The heating elements (heaters) installed in a motor starter do not open during an overload.
+The heating elements themselves are not switches, but sensing components.Instead, they trigger auxillary contacts, that opens the circuit to protect the motor.

 ---